wallberg/blog/_drafts/review-acquiring-genomes.md

 > Another of the authors' evolutionary interpretations is vulnerable as well.
 They suggest that the incorporation of new genomes in cases of symbiogenesis restores the validity of the time-honored principle of inheritance of acquired characteristics (what is called "Lamarckian inheritance").
 This is not true.
 The two processes are entirely different. {% cite margulisAcquiringGenomesTheory2002 -l xiii %}

+Confusion of definition of symbiogenesis v acquired genomes; symbiogenesis

+Counter example: cows?

-One of the authors' points is that the hypothesis for speciation through slow, random genetic mutation and drift has been shown to be false.
+One of the authors' points is that the hypothesis for speciation through slow, random genetic mutation and drift has been shown to be incomplete.
 We've never been able to see mutations which are beneficial and the fossil record is full of punctuated equilibrium.
 The authors seem to me to make a strong case for their theory based the information we do have.

 {% include note.html content="Could the authors be suggesting that symbiogenesis is a precursor/foundation for speciation, rather than an immediate cause?
 There is also no indication that any species originated by slow, random mutation and drift." %}